chinamike65/hugo-tuolesi/content/book4/book4en.md

 After understanding the merits and virtues of the Buddha's four bodies, let's think about it again: Only when you become a Buddha can you have such merits and virtues, so as to motivate yourself to develop Bodhi, your mind will be more diligent, and you will get bodhicitta faster.

-(2) Bodhicitta is generated by exchanging with others.
+##### (2) Bodhicitta of exchanging with others.

 Above are the seven causal factors that generate bodhicitta.
 Now, we will talk about exchanging with others and generating bodhicitta.

 Shantideva Bodhisattva said in the Treatise on Entering the Way of the Bodhisattva:

-If a person wants to get sick quickly, the rescue will be with him, and the secret formula should be cultivated, and the name will be replaced by him.
+If a person wants to get sick quickly,

+ the rescue will be with him,

+ and the secret formula should be cultivated,

+ and the name will be replaced by him.

 Compared with the seven-branch causal generation of bodhicitta, by cultivating self-exchange and generating bodhicitta, the awakening of bodhicitta is quicker and more courageous, and there are many, extraordinary merits and virtues.

 209

-Definition of Self-exchanged Bodhichitta What does it mean to "exchange" of self-exchanged Bodhichitta? , I don't mean to exchange with others, that's not what I mean.
+##### 1. Definition of Exchanging Self with Others Bodhichitta

+What does it mean to "exchange" of self-exchanged Bodhichitta? , I don't mean to exchange with others, that's not what I mean.
 It is to exchange our self-interests that love me and respect me to those who love him and respect him, and altruistic hearts.

 Then change to increase the sense of responsibility, and then change to Bodhi, the mind, it is called the exchange of bodhicitta with others.